AstunTechnology/ssdidocs/docs/UserDoc_Chap2_Search.rst

 This will take the user to the main search panel, showing the resulting records in the centre of the page, with additional filtering options to the left.
 The user can also access the main search panel by clicking |button_search| on the top menu of the home page.
 To the bottom right of the page is a small map view showing the geographic extents of the queried results.
+This can be minimised by clicking the collapse button on the right of the map.

 |userdoc_fig_2_2_2_SearchResults|